JellyfishMIX/knowledge/java/micro-service/spring-cloud/hystrix.md

   </dependency>
   ```

-- Annotate the startup class with @EnableHystrixDashboard
+- Annotate the startup class with @EnableHystrixDashboar